Tina Fey, impersonating Sarah Palin, joked, “I can see Russia from my house.”

 On their view of the world, they are right.

-They cannot fathom the possibility that in ten or fifteen or twenty years someone might arise on the scene to put their academic conclusions into action–a future Hitler.
+They cannot fathom the possibility that in ten or fifteen or twenty years someone might arise on the scene to put their academic conclusions into action–a future Hitler, perhaps.
 If history is any guide, today’s leading lights will be flabbergasted that it could have gone so far, but still won’t recognize that the main problem all along was that they were terribly, horrifically, wrong.

 Their views may reflect the ‘values of a liberal society’ and killing people for their own good may be the inevitable consequence of liberal humanism, but that is all the more reason why secular humanism must be resisted at every turn.
 We shouldn’t be doubling-down on this madness.
 We should be fighting it tooth and nails.